Heat Pump Replacement

 - I. Age of your system.
 The average heat pump in the United States lasts 15 years.
 If you're close to that, you may strongly consider replacement.
 If not, repairing your current unit is probably the way to go.
 Keep in mind that if your system is "builder grade" (was installed with the house), it may last much less than average.

 - II.
-Type of freon in your system.
-If your heat pump uses R-22 freon, you'll want to skip the repair and get it replaced.
-R-22 is partially banned as of 2019 and will be fully banned on January 1, 2020.
+Type of refrigerant in your system.
+If your heat pump uses R-22 refrigerant, you'll want to skip the repair and get it replaced.
+R-22 was banned from manufacturing on January 1, 2020.
 Pricing for it is obscene and will only go up as existing supplies of it run out.

 3. Get multiple quotes.
 "Duh", I know, but you'd be surprised how many people just get one quote for a heat pump replacement.
 Always play it safe and get two or three quotes to make sure no one is trying to take you for a ride.